Nuitka/Nuitka/README.rst

       importlib.import_module(scan_package.__name__ + "." + item.name)

       # You may want to do it recursively, but we don't do this here in
       # this example.
-If you want to, handle that in this kind of branch.
+If you'd like to, handle that in this kind of branch.
       if item.ispkg:
          ...

 Missing data files in standalone
 ================================

-If your program fails to file data, it can cause all kinds of different behaviors, e.g. a package might complain it is not the right version, because a ``VERSION`` file check defaulted to unknown.
+If your program fails to find data file, it can cause all kinds of different behavior, e.g. a package might complain it is not the right version because a ``VERSION`` file check defaulted to an unknown.
 The absence of icon files or help texts, may raise strange errors.

 Often the error paths for files not being present are even buggy and will reveal programming errors like unbound local variables.
-Please look carefully at these exceptions keeping in mind that this can be the cause.
-If your program works without standalone, chances are data files might be cause.
+Please look carefully at these exceptions, keeping in mind that this can be the cause.
+If your program works without standalone, chances are data files might be the cause.

 The most common error indicating file absence is of course an uncaught ``FileNotFoundError`` with a filename.
 You should figure out what